elliot-nelson/7tonshark/src/site/posts/github-actions-ternary-operator.md

 In a GitHub Actions workflow, the inputs are part of the `workflow_dispatch` event.
 This means _all your inputs_ are undefined (null) if the workflow is triggered by a pull request, a push, or a scheduled trigger.
 This can be very confusing, especially if you've specified `default:` values for your inputs, because they _won't be honored_ when the workflow is triggered by one of these events.

-This situation is made worse because of GitHub's conversion logic: in the situation where the input is undefined, all of the following comparisons return true:
+This situation is made worse because of GitHub's conversion logic.
+In the situation where the input is undefined, all of the following comparisons return true:

 ```bash
     steps: